phanish-suryanarayana/LinearSolvers/MPI_REAL/README.md

 This code is for solving **real-valued** systems of equations using the AAR method, with the Poisson equation provided as an example.

-1. Code tested using mvapich2/2.1 and intel/19.0 compilers for MPI and C/C++.
+1. Code tested using mvapich2 and gcc compilers for MPI and C/C++.

 2. Compile the code by typing "make" in the root directory $MPI_REAL.